Bynanaa/8-Numbers-Wordlist/README.md

 # 8 Numbers Wordlist for WIFI hash bruteforce

- Wordlist consisting of all possible combinations of eight-digit numbers.
+ Wordlist contains all possible combinations of eight-digit numbers.
 Most suitable for bruteforcing the hash of captured wifi handshakes

  First of all, I would like to say that you will find it easier to create such a password yourself using the Crunch Utility.